 What does the election manifesto of the Indian National Congress say about China in national security terms?

 The fall of Bo Xilai and some reflections on Indian politics

-What does this event say about the Chinese political system?
-And what reflections might we derive about the Indian political system?
+What does the exit of Bo Xilai say about the stability of the Chinese political system?
+And what lessons might be drawn for the Indian political system?

 Grand Old Parties: The Chinese Communist Party and the Congress (I)